lanpokn/Event-3DGS/Readme.md

    Some parts of the code in this project use additional libraries, which were mainly my personal attempts during the exploratory phase and **can be ignored during use**.

-## Dataset
+## Dataset Format
-To reproduce the results presented in the paper, you will need to download and prepare the dataset as follows:

-1. **Event-Camera Dataset:** We use the [Event-Camera Dataset](https://rpg.ifi.uzh.ch/davis_data.html) for training and evaluation.
-Please follow the instructions on their website to download the dataset.

-2. **Data Preprocessing:**
+To ensure proper usage, we will introduce the format in which we organize the data.

+1. **Data organization :**

-   - Extract the dataset and organize it into the following structure:
+   - We organize the data into the following structure:
      ```
      /path/to/dataset/
        ├── training/